 Echoing the concerns raised decades later by Marvin Wiggins, Superintendent of Mississippi’s State Penitentiary in Sunflower County, Ennis decried the idea of Baldwin being known as the ‘Death County’ if executions there became a permanent feature.
 It did no good.
 Just as Wiggins was later ignored in Mississippi, Ennis’s pleas met deaf ears in Georgia.
 Wiggins was saddled with Mississippi’s new method, the gas chamber replacing the state’s portable electric chair.
 Ennis was saddled with the method Mississippi would later replace.

-Old Sparky had come to the Peachtree State.
-Old Sparky was there to stay.
-As Georgia’s County Sheriffs had once plunged their inmates into eternity, Milledgeville’s Warden would offer them Southern hospitality for law-breakers;
+Like it or not, Old Sparky had come to the Peachtree State and was there to stay.
+As Georgia’s County Sheriffs had once plunged their inmates into eternity, Milledgeville’s Warden would offer Georgia’s condemned a new form of Southern hospitality;

 A short walk and a comfortable chair.

-Sparky’s reign in Georgia would be long and inglorious, lasting until the electrocution of murderer David Loomis Cargill on June 9, 1998.
+Unlike in Mississippi, Sparky’s reign in Georgia would be long if equally inglorious, ending with murderer David Loomis Cargill on June 9, 1998.
 Sparky’s lair remained at Milledgeville until 1938.
-14 years and 162 executions later Willie Daniels provided its farewell meal before moving to the new Georgia State Prion at Reidsville, dying in the chair on December 27, 1937.
+14 years and 162 executions later Willie Daniels provided its farewell meal before moving to the new Georgia State Prison at Reidsville, dying in the chair on December 27, 1937.

 At Reidsville business was even more brisk.
-256 inmates (including the now-exonerated Lena Baker) would meet their ends.
-First to walk his last mile was murderer Archie Haywood on May 6, 1938.
+256 inmates (including the now-exonerated Lena Baker) met their ends.
+First was murderer Archie Haywood on May 6, 1938.
 The last was murderer Bernard Dye on October 16, 1964.
 Sparky wouldn’t be put to work again at Reidsville, moving again to the euphemistically-named Georgia Diagnostic and Classification Center in Jackson in June, 1980.
 The original chair was pensioned off, replaced by another.
 Georgia would have to wait three years to christen the new chair, now on display at Reidsville.

-That came on December 15, 1983 when murderer John Eldon Smith became its first victim in almost 20 years.
+The new chair debuted on December 15, 1983 when murderer John Eldon Smith suffered Georgia’s first execution in almost 20 years.
 He wasn’t far from being its last.
 Until May, 2001 when Georgia replaced bottled lightning with bottled poison, another 22 convicts would be seated, strapped, capped and killed.
-In May, 2001 Gerogia’s chair finally met its end, replaced by lethal injection.
+In May, 2001 Georgia’s chair finally met its end, replaced by lethal injection.
 In October of that year the Georgia Supreme Court finally pulled the plug.
 Old Sparky was now cruel and unusual punishment.
 By the time the chair became history it had taken 440 men and one woman with it.

 Jim Crow has cast a long shadow.